Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/DebugTool.md

 ### Description:
 A component, which is used to render the box colliders.
-It is used in Render Mode only.
+It is used in Render Mode only and it works well with renderers if the renderers use the camera view matrix.

 ### Header:
 ```cpp